jasuarez/scripts/README.md

 Several scripts I use on my daily work

+- `auCDtect`: checks if a WAV comes from a MP3 file or from a CDAudio.

 - `backup-git`: mirrors a git repository into another repository.

 - `fix-gps-logmee.sh`: fix Nokia N9 GPS LogMee results, as the time format is